Zeca (footballer, born 1994)

-José Carlos Cracco Neto (born 16 May 1994), known as Zeca, is a Brazilian professional footballer who plays as a right- or left-back for Coritiba.
+José Carlos Cracco Neto (born 16 May 1994), known as Zeca, is a Brazilian professional footballer who plays as a right- or left-back for Athletic (MG).
 Zeca helped Brazil win a gold medal at the 2016 Summer Olympics, starting all 6 games of the tournament and playing 554 of a possible 570 minutes.

 Club career

 Santos

 Born in Paranavaí, Paraná, Zeca joined Santos' youth setup in 2006, aged 11.
 In 2007, Zeca joined the youth setup of América-SP.
 He returned to Santos in 2009 at the age of 15.
 On 19 February 2014 he renewed his link with Peixe until 2018.

 On 9 March 2014 Zeca made his first-team debut, coming on as a late substitute for fellow youth graduate Emerson Palmieri in a 4–1 home win over Oeste in a Campeonato Paulista match.
 He made his Série A debut on 11 May, playing the entire second half in a 2–0 away win against Figueirense.
 Zeca ended his first season with the first team with 15 Série A matches, as Santos finished 9th in the table.
 He also made 2 appearances in the Copa do Brasil, helping Santos reach the semifinals, along with 1 appearance in the Campeonato Paulista.

 At the start of the 2015 campaign, Zeca was rarely used by managers Enderson Moreira and Marcelo Fernandes, playing just 4 times across all competitions under them.
 He was nearly loaned to the Columbus Crew of MLS in July, but newly appointed manager Dorival Júnior convinced Zeca to stay, giving him a chance in the first team.
 Zeca ended the season with 22 appearances and 4 assists in Série A play, helping the Peixe finish 7th.
 He made 10 appearances in the Copa do Brasil as Santos reached the final, where they lost to Palmeiras 4–3 on penalties.
 Zeca made 3 appearances in the 2015 Campeonato Paulista to help Santos win their 21st state league title.